Using Data Security Manager with Databricks

 1.0 Introduction

-This article describes how to integrate Fortanix-Data-Security-Manager (DSM) with the Databricks to enhance data security measures within the Databricks SQL warehouse.
+This article describes how to integrate Fortanix-Data-Security-Manager (DSM) with Databricks to enhance data security measures within the Databricks SQL warehouse.
 The primary goal of this integration is to enforce robust data security protocols, ensuring the confidentiality of sensitive data stored in the warehouse.

 2.0 Overview

-Within this integration framework, the Fortanix DSM's vaultless tokenization is used with Databricks Notebooks and Python User-defined functions (UDFs) to facilitate tokenization and detokenization processes within the Databricks SQL warehouse.
+Within this integration framework, the Fortanix DSM's vaultless tokenization is used with Databricks Notebooks and Python user-defined functions (UDFs) to facilitate tokenization and detokenization processes within the Databricks SQL warehouse.

 NOTE

-The Notebooks support both tokenization and detokenization operations.
+Notebooks support both tokenization and detokenization operations.

 For more information, refer to the Introduction to Databricks Notebooks documentation.